-This manual describes using the OS-9 Internet commands and C library extensions that support the use of such programs as ftp and telnet.
-This functionality is not normally available on consumer CD-i players.
+This manual describes OS-9 Internet commands and C library extensions that support the use of such programs as ftp and telnet.
+These functions are not available on consumer CD-i players.

-There exist extension boards for the CDI 182 authoring player unit and the CDI 60x player that add Internet functionality; these boards include most of these commands and the required support modules in ROM.
+There exist extension boards for the CDI 182 authoring player unit and the CDI 60x player that add Internet functionality; these boards have the commands and their support modules in ROM.